piznel/gladys-Alexa/README.md

 3. Restart Gladys.

-4. From the Alexa application, search for new devices.
+4. From the Alexa application, search for new devices ("add device / Other").
 They will be recognized as Wemo sockets ; you can change them to "lamp" type from the application, if you wish.